SamanoCastre/reservationService/README.md

 3.

 #Data Storage
-1. booking data are stored in a mysql database (just ont table).
+1. bed booking data are stored in a mysql database (just ont table).
 See file: resources/reservation_bdd.sql
 2. Note : To update database configuration, got to the repo cloudConfig (https://github.com/SamanoCastre/cloudConfig)

 #Database creating
 1. Create a database with the name "reservation_bdd"
-2. import the file reservation_bdd.sql located under the subfolder /resource
+2. import the file reservation_bdd.sql located under the subfolder /resource to the database created

 #CI-CD Pipelines
 1. See the project's configuration Jenkinsfile located in the classpath of the project